Which of the following statements correctly describes the procedu... | Channels for Pearson+

 4. Graphing Trigonometric Functions Graphs of the Sine and Cosine Functions

-Which of the following statements correctly describes the procedure for obtaining the graph of y = -14 + 5 cos (x - π/4) from the graph of y = cos x?
+Which of the following statements correctly describes the procedure for obtaining the graph of y = -12 sin x from the graph of y = sin x?

-Which of the following statements correctly describes the procedure for obtaining the graph of y = -14 + 5 cos (x - π/4) from the graph of y = cos x?
+Which of the following statements correctly describes the procedure for obtaining the graph of y = -12 sin x from the graph of y = sin x?

 ANSWERS OPTIONS